John C. Crittenden, Ph.D.

 Another of Crittenden’s key contributions is a mathematical model that enables engineers to quickly tweak and improve the design of a full-scale water treatment system while still in the planning stage.
 The model, called the Rapid Small Scale Column Test, helps simulate systems based on granular activated carbon.

 Crittenden also contributed to another system that helps engineers evaluate water treatment strategies: a comprehensive software suite called the Environmental Technologies Design Option Tools (ETDOTs).
 This software package includes a database of hundreds of pollutants and the best approaches to remediate them.
-Using these tools, Crittenden and his colleagues helped NASA design a better water treatment system for the International Space System; their system has been in use for several years.
+Using these tools, Crittenden and his colleagues helped NASA design a better water treatment system for the International Space Station; their system has been in use for several years.

 The textbook Water Treatment: Principles and Design (2011), of which Crittenden was a senior author, is considered a classic text in the field and has sold more than 10,000 copies.